Let’s make Brighton & Hove pesticide-free!

 Brighton & Hove Council has the power to ban pesticides on all public land under its control.
 A number of councils around the UK are already proving that it can be done, including nearby Lewes, which has ended the use of pesticides in all of its public parks and green spaces.

 In March 2016, Brighton & Hove Council unanimously adopted a Motion promising to phase out the use of glyphosate and seek non-chemical alternatives.
 Sadly, these promises have not been kept and for the last three years Brighton & Hove has continued to use pesticides.

 It is time that Brighton & Hove Council finally fulfils the promises made in 2016.
-With your help, we can make our city pesticide-free.

 “I want Brighton & Hove to be pesticide-free because I want a cleaner, less polluted world for me and my children.”